WLCG-AuthZ-WG/common-jwt-profile/profile.md

 authorize operations based only on group-membership assertions, those that authorize operations based only on capability assertions, and services that can use some combination of capability and group-membership assertions to authorize operations.
-While the desired behaviour of the first and second class of services is already defined, the intended behaviour of the third class is defined here.
+While the desired behavior of the first and second class of services is already defined, the intended behavior of the third class is defined here.

 In general, capability-based authorization statements allow for finer grain authorization than is practical with the group-membership